 I also made Cervelle de Canuts, Swedish Chocolate-Oatmeal Cookies (Galettes suédoises à l’avoine), and Chocolate Soufflé.

 Cervelle de Canuts is an herby spread from Lyon.
 It came together so easily and is particularly perfect for herb and garlic lovers.
 A mixture of chopped shallots, parsley, chives, tarragon, chervil, and garlic is combined with strained fromage blanc and lightly seasoned with olive oil and red wine vinegar.
 David recommends pairing it with open-faced sandwiches or as a dip for crudités.
-It has especially become a favorite for my husband.

 The Swedish Chocolate-Oatmeal Cookies (Havreflarn) were inspired by David’s trip to Ikea.
 These crisp oatmeal-based cookies are sandwiched between a layer of melted bittersweet chocolate.
 My son loved helping with the assembly.
-Dipping one of the cookies in chocolate and finding its perfectly-sized pair was quite the job for a five year old.

 This was actually my first time making a Chocolate Soufflé (I had only tried the more savory cheese versions in the past).
 It was a huge hit.
 The crisp crust gives way to a decadent, tender mousse-like interior with a hint of coffee.
 We paired it with vanilla ice cream.
 While it is best served shortly after baking, David says “it’s also not bad the next day, at room temperature- for breakfast.”